someengineering/fixinventory/README.md

 ## Warning
 Cloudkeeper is designed to clean up resources.
-As such act with caution when selecting and filtering resources for cleanup. **The default input to any CLI command is the list of all cloud resources.** Meaning when you run `match resource_type = aws_ec2_volume` it runs this match against all resources.
+As such act with caution when selecting and filtering resources for cleanup. **The default input to any CLI command is the list of all cloud resources.** Meaning when you run `match kind = aws_ec2_volume` it runs this match against all resources.
 This however also means if you run `delete --yes` without any `match` or other filter before it, cloudkeeper sequentially runs the delete against all cloud resources.
 **It is the equivalent of `rm -rf /` for your cloud.**
 An even more efficient destructive command is `clean; cleanup`.
 In this case cloudkeeper would first mark all resources for cleaning, create a cleanup plan and then delete them in a very efficient and parallelized manner.

-When doing a resource cleanup selection for the first time it is good practice to confirm the list of selected resources for plausibility using something like `match clean = true | count` or `match clean = true | count resource_type` before issuing the `cleanup` command.
+When doing a resource cleanup selection for the first time it is good practice to confirm the list of selected resources for plausibility using something like `match clean = true | count` or `match clean = true | count kind` before issuing the `cleanup` command.

 ## Data Structure